 In 2017 we started working exclusively with 861 farmers all of which are members of the initiative of Yayra Glover Ltd. The initiative provides help and finances to accomplish the organic certification.
 The training comprises of comprehensive farm management skills.
 These skills allow the farmers to increase their yields significantly.
 More on this here.

-A little bit more than a third of the price excluding VAT.
+Almost half of the price excluding VAT (circa 43%).
 The average share is around 6%, if the cocoa is traded fairly it might be up to 7 or 8%.
 In order to provide Africa with a really fair share of your chocolate we bring all these well paid jobs during processing and production to Ghana.
-Retailers receive a little less than a third to cover their cost (real estate, labour, capital cost, …).
-The company behind fairafric, fairafric GmbH, needs another third to pay for sales, marketing, transport, certifications, warehousing and labour.
+Retailers receive around 42% to cover their cost (real estate, labour, capital cost, …).
+The company behind fairafric, fairafric AG, needs the remaining 15% to pay for sales, marketing, transport, certifications, warehousing and labour.